maxali/nodejs-caddy/README.md

 # Configuration Options

-The following options can be used within the `nodejs` directive in the Caddyfile:
+The following options can be used within the `nodejs` directive in the `Caddyfile`:

-- `file` (required): Path to the Node.js application file.
+- `app` (required): Path to the Node.js application directory.
+- `entrypoint` (optional): The entrypoint command to run the Node.js application.
+Defaults to node if not specified.
+- `command` (optional): The command to start the Node.js application.
+Defaults to server.js if not specified.
 - `port` (optional): Port number for the Node.js application.
-Defaults to 3000 if not specified.
+If not specified, an available random port in the range 9000-9999 will be assigned.

 # Support and Contributions